Written by Sarah Robertson-Barnes for The Zero Waste Collective

 Like the kitchen, the bathroom can be a big source of waste.
 It is typically home to a myriad of consumables, disposables, and impulse buys.
 If you have ever done a full bathroom clean out, you know just how much stuff can be packed into a little room!

 When your personal care products run out, evaluate what you truly use and switch over to sustainable options as needed.
 Use up what you already have, but keep in mind that shelters and other organizations in your area may accept unopened personal care products as donations.
 Simplifying your routine may be a result of these efforts, leading to even fewer necessities in the future.

 Here are 10 simple swaps you can make in your bathroom to start reducing waste today!
-Be sure to check out the shop for our featured products that can help with your zero waste bathroom needs.

 1. Plastic Toothbrushes

 Toothbrushes are not recyclable and their packaging may not be in your area either.
 With how frequently we switch them out, a sustainable option is necessary and easy to swap in.

 Swap: Bamboo toothbrushes are biodegradable and compostable, with bamboo being a sustainable crop.
 They are even available in children’s sizes!
 Keep in mind that nylon bristles are not biodegradable and must be disposed of separately, while natural fibre bristles do not last as long.